 After enrolling, you should be contacted by our Riding Academy Manager with any specifics to your course, including what to bring, what is required, and where and when to meet.
 We will give you a call to welcome you, invite you out for a Jumpstart session or a Riding Gear fitting, remind you of items to bring and answer any questions you might have about the class.

-The state of Texas and the Motorcycle Safety Foundation curriculum requires a MSF Basic eCourse be completed prior to your first day of class.
+The state of Minnesota and the Motorcycle Safety Foundation curriculum requires a MSF Basic eCourse be completed prior to your first day of class.
 The eCourse replaces a classroom session at the dealership and can easily be completed at your convenience prior to the first night of class.
 Look through your welcome email to find the link to the MSF Learning Center and your access code.
 (Note: Do not pay the $10 fee for the e-course.
 Use the code sent to your email to access the e-course.
 This cost is included in the price of the class).

 Be sure to budget time prior to the first day of class to complete the eCourse – it takes about 3 hours, and even if you have previous experience with motorcycling, you cannot fast forward through any sections of the eCourse.
 You will receive a completion certificate at the end of the course, be sure to print that out and bring it to the first day of class.

 If you do not complete the MSF e-course and fail to present the certificate of completion, you will not be allowed to participate in the Riding Academy class.